zipang/Temples/README.md

 ## Data preparation

-Now, you just have to prepare your data to be able to render it through the template engine.
+Now, you just have to prepare the representation of your data to be able to render it through the template engine.

-`Temples` can easily access any structured data.
+`Temples` can easily access any structured data : it will simply follow the path to each field/method that you declared inside the `data-bind` attribute by using the dotted notation '.'.
-`Temples` simply follows the path to each field/method that you declared inside the `data-bind` attribute by using the dotted notation '.'.
+`Temples` doesn't provide any formatting facility (there are other libraries for that purpose) and expects only text values, so that you have to wrap your data (your Models) inside a presenter (or a ViewModel, depending of the terminology) to achieve proper formatting.

 So that a good contender for our preceding example could be :
 ```